Jules978/Codegorilla-Bootcamp-assignment-2-chatroom-with-php-backend-/README.md

 # version 3 (26.01.2018)
 Sort of functional: Messages and usernames are send to php (via javascript), and saved to a text file (chat.txt) as a string.
 The messages are displayed by dumping the entire txt file into a div.
 This is done via a GET request function, repeats every second.
+(sorry for the messy code, I ran out of time.)

 # changes from v2: